dankamongmen/notcurses/USAGE.md

 // primarily useful if the screen is externally corrupted, or if an
 // NCKEY_RESIZE event has been read and you're not ready to render. int notcurses_refresh(struct notcurses* n, int* restrict y, int* restrict x);

+// Enable or disable the terminal's cursor, if supported.
+Immediate effect. void notcurses_cursor_enable(struct notcurses* nc);
+void notcurses_cursor_disable(struct notcurses* nc);

+// Move the terminal cursor to the specified location.
+If 'y' or 'x' is
+// negative, there is no movement along that axis.
+Returns error if the
+// coordinates are outside the viewing area.
+The cursor must be explicitly
+// enabled with notcurses_cursor_enable() to be seen. int notcurses_cursor_move_yx(struct notcurses* nc, int y, int x);

 // Returns a 16-bit bitmask in the LSBs of supported curses-style attributes
 // (NCSTYLE_UNDERLINE, NCSTYLE_BOLD, etc.) The attribute is only